basshelal/Waqti-Backend/src/uk/whitecrescent/timemanagementsystem/notes/notes.md

 A Task can be paired or merged to another, this can be considered a delegation, so they both become a Task Group

+There will exist Routines, a set of Tasks together to form a specific larger Task

+There will exist Habits / Goals, these are different from both Macros and Routines

+There will also be macros, a set of Tasks that form like a skeleton/ framework for the day

+A Task can be failed, then delegated?
+But it will say Failed and how many times?
+This seems like it defeats the purpose of being Failable but we can consider it maybe.

+We can say that we "push" a Task, since it has been Failed, this is delegation for Failed Tasks, this (I think) is no different than regular delegation

 ### Todoist features:
 * Projects, like larger scale categories, similar to Lists or Boards in Trello, in a Project you have similar and related Tasks and they can all be viewed by date in the Main / Inbox Project
 * Labels are like custom categories or tags